 2002 until her retirement in 2009, after more than 30 years with the company.
 Prior to 2002, she served as President of Bank of America's Consumer Products division and was responsible for the credit card, mortgage, consumer finance, telephone, and e-commerce businesses.
 During her employment at Bank of America, Ms. Brinkley also held the positions of Executive Vice President and Chief Marketing Officer overseeing the company's Olympic sponsorship and its national rebranding and name change.
 Ms. Brinkley has served as director of TD Bank Group, since 2010.
 Ms. Brinkley also serves as a director of TD Bank Group's subsidiaries: TD Group US Holdings, LLC, TD Bank US Holding Company, TD Bank, NA, and TD Bank, USA.
 In addition, she served as a director of Carter's Inc., a branded marketer in North America of apparel and related products exclusively for babies and young children, from 2010 to 2021.
-She also served as a Trustee for the Princeton Theological Seminary from 2002 to 2019.
+She also served as a Commissioner for Atrium Health, a non-profit hospital network from 2001 to 2019 and as a Trustee for the Princeton Theological Seminary from 2002 to 2019.

-- Compensation
+- · Compensation

-- · Nominating and Governance
+- Nominating and Governance

-- · Executive (Chair)
+- Executive (Chair)